green-lantern-id/mq-benchmark-js/README.md

     **Example:**

+    The command below: stop send when 10000 messages sent OR some 10 seconds after first message sent

+    avgDelay is in microsecond, min 1, max 1000

     ```
-    node src/benchmark.js poisson sender --mq libp2p -c 10000 --duration 10 --avgSize 1000 --avgDelay 1000 --brokerIp 127.0.0.1 //avgDelay is in microsecond, min 1, max 1000
+    node src/benchmark.js poisson sender --mq libp2p -c 10000 --duration 10 --avgSize 1000 --avgDelay 1000 --brokerIp 127.0.0.1
-    //command above will stop send when 10000 messages sent OR some 10 seconds after first message sent
     ```

-Benchmark result will be printed to the console on receiver node.
+Benchmark result will be printed to the console on sender and receiver nodes.

 ## Use with Docker